tidymodels/recipes/tests/testthat/_snaps/roles.md

       rec <- add_role(rec, sample, new_role = "some other role")
     Condition
       Warning:
-      Role, 'some other role', already exists for column(s): 'sample'.
+      Role, "some other role", already exists for column: `sample`.
 Skipping.

 # existing role is skipped, but new one is added